BugHunterPhilosopher/HuionKamvasGT191LinuxDriver/README.md

 # Quick and Dirty Linux support for Huion Kamvas GT-191

 ## Fork changes:
-This fork is tested with Ubuntu 18.04 and works with the Huion Kamvas GT-191  V2.
+This fork is tested with Ubuntu 18.04 (& Pop!
+OS 19.10) and works with the Huion Kamvas GT-191 V2 (and V1 as well).

 Installation steps: